yberreby/yberreby.github.io/content/posts/2025-07-13-back-to-mac/index.md

 A few weeks ago, I caved in and bought a [14" M4 Pro MacBook Pro](https://www.apple.com/ca/shop/buy-mac/macbook-pro/14-inch-m4), which I intend to keep it running macOS.
 Would running Linux on it be an option?
 I certainly considered it.
 Unfortunately, the excellent [Asahi Linux](https://asahilinux.org/) project only appears to deliver good support up until M2 chips, with [support for M4 Pro remaining entirely inadequate](https://asahilinux.org/docs/platform/feature-support/m4/).

 This decision was shocking to nearly everyone around me.
+Some wondered if I was OK.
 As Glass Animals might put it: [🎵 whathehellishappening? 🎶](https://www.youtube.com/watch?v=wB3xTpw6ggI)

 ## I Swear I Can Explain